Welcome to Tulane University’s

 ________________________________________________________________

-As in the past two years, MARI will take the reins in organizing the Maya
+As in past years, MARI will take the reins in organizing the Maya

 Orleans Museum of Art, we hope to develop a diverse set